 Graduate and professional students from the natural sciences, the social sciences, the applied sciences, and the humanities, as well as seminary and divinity school students, are invited to submit paper proposals that address the thematic questions above and contribute to the broader religion and science dialogue.
 For this year’s symposium, we are especially interested in papers addressing scientific, philosophical, and theological insights on the future of human personhood and human community as embodied and embedded in our changing technological and ecological environments.
 Fields of study particularly relevant to the discussion include genetics, evolutionary biology, and biomedical sciences; neuroscience, cognitive science, and artificial intelligence; psychology, anthropology, and sociology; ecology, earth sciences, and environmental sciences; and theology, philosophy, and religious studies.
 Given that thinking about the future is inherently speculative, we welcome historical as well as constructive and critical approaches.

 Cash prizes of $250, $150, and $100 will be awarded to the top three student papers as judged by a faculty committee.
 Symposium proceedings will be available at the Zygon Center’s website, and winning papers will be published and disseminated to leaders in the religion and science community.

 GUIDELINES FOR SUBMISSION

-- Paper proposals due January 22, 2010: Proposals should be no more than 500 words (two pages, double-spaced).
+- Paper proposals due January 16, 2011: Proposals should be no more than 500 words (two pages, double-spaced).
 Proposals must include a title, a statement of the problem or research question, a clear thesis, keywords, and a broad summary of the argument.
-A preliminary bibliography is welcomed but not required.
+You may include a preliminary bibliography.

-- Presenters invited by February 5, 2010: A faculty committee will review proposals and select those to be invited as full papers for presentation.
+- Full papers invited by February 1, 2011: A faculty committee will review proposals and select those to be invited as full papers.
 All authors will be notified of the review results.